marcj/mowla.js/README.md

 ### Assigment

 Anything is possible.
-If you assign a value to a var inside of a loop, then the var is only visible inside this loop.
+If you assign a value to a var inside of a foreach loop, then the var is only visible inside this loop.
 Just declare the var outside of the loop to make it global visible.
 ```html

     {var name = 'Mowla'}